 Relaxation and massage techniques in the water: Watsu and Aguahara

-Watsu is a relaxation and massage technique in water which could be useful for everyone for total relaxation and to release tension.
+Watsu is a relaxation and massage technique in water that could be useful for everyone for total relaxation and to release tension.
 It is an amazing chance to take rest and go into deep relaxation while being held by water and the therapist.

-For those who has irrational fears and hydrophobia, it is a chance to connect with water in a new gentle way, it helps to release your fears and your negative experience.
+For those who have irrational fears and hydrophobia, it is a chance to connect with water in a new gentle way, it helps to release your fears and your negative experience.

 This technique is very useful for divers to extend your relaxation limits and improve the quality of relaxation.
 Watsu helps develop a very important skill for freedivers — to relax muscles that are not active at the moment.

 What does the session look like?

-While being supported by the therapist’s hands you will lay down on the water surface, your eyes closed, face upfront, and your body will be underwater while not having tension in it.
+While being supported by the therapist’s hands you will lay down on the surface, your eyes closed, face upfront, and your body will be underwater while not having tension in it.
 Different movements with changing intensity and amplitude follow after.

 It could be gentle waves or simply swings in the water, go through all the body.
 Also detailed short movements or big amplitude sweeping movements.
-At some moment therapist can start to work with energy flow points in your body.
-There are some stretching in this session but there is no force used, everything is done gently and slowly.
-This is extension of the movement’s limits through releasing stiffness and blocks.
-Here we use the qualities of the water — gentleness and fluidity.
+At some moment therapists can start to work with energy flow points in your body.
+There is some stretching in this session but there is no force used, everything is done gently and slowly.
+This is an extension of the movement’s limits through releasing stiffness and blocks.
+Here we use the qualities of the water — gentleness, and fluidity.
 As much as you can afford it.